tarwn/lessthandot-hugo/blogs/content/posts/2013-10-09-boost-your-datatransport-with-xml.md

 End Class
 ```
-There&#8217;s a drawback though.
+There's a drawback though.
 If we want to serialize our instances into XML purely in memory, this turns out to be quite a mess.
-You&#8217;ll get there eventually, but the more you want to customise the XML to be generated the messier it gets.
+You'll get there eventually, but the more you want to customise the XML to be generated the messier it gets.
 Serializing to file(s) on hard disk is a tad more straightforward, but do we want to make a roundtrip to the hard disk at each serialization at all times ?
 Obviously no.

 Luckily this can be done in a much easier way, courtesy of the .NET framework builtin Linq To XML.
 Linq To XML turns both reading and writing XML into a breeze.

-Now, there&#8217;s a reason I have used VB as PL here, instead of C# or C++.
+Now, there's a reason I have used VB as PL here, instead of C# or C++.
 From VB 9 onward it has this cool feature on board, named XML litterals.
 No, C# does not have this feature on board.
 As for the why, you have to address the C# compiler development team for that.
 Anyway, as you can see, this feature is nothing less than awesome.

 ```vbnet
 Public Class Address